Alexandra Feodorovna (Charlotte of Prussia): Dowager Empress and remaining years

 Alexandra Feodorovna survived her husband by five years.
-She retired to the Alexander Palace in Tsarskoe Selo, and remained on good terms with her late husband's mistress Barbara Nelidova, whom she appointed as her personal reader.
+She retired to the Alexander Palace in Tsarskoe Selo, and remained on good terms with her late husband's mistress Varvara Nelidova, whom she appointed as her personal reader.

 The Dowager Empress's health became more and more fragile with the years.
 Unable to spend the harsh winters in Russia, she was forced to make long sojourns abroad in Switzerland, Nice and Rome.
 She wrote in September 1859, "I am homesick for my country and I reproached myself for costing so much money at a time when Russia has need of every ruble.
 But I cough and my sick lungs cannot go without a southern climate".

 After returning from a trip abroad in July 1860, she did not cease to be ill.
 In the autumn of 1860, her doctors told her that she would not live through the winter if she did not travel once more to the south.
 Knowing the danger, she preferred to stay in St. Petersburg so that she might die on Russian soil.
 The night before her death, she was heard to say, "Niki, I am coming to you."
 She died in her sleep at the age of sixty-two on 1 November 1860 at the Alexander Palace in Tsarskoe Selo.